ItsMeBrille/MMM-Today/README.md

 ```

 ## Usage
-MMM-Today displays historical events and facts for the current day.
+MMM-Today is a MagicMirror² module that displays historical events from the current date.
 The module will cycle through the articles with the specified intervals.

 ## Dependencies
 * MagicMirror² (not tested on versions below 2.12.0)